rtabrizi/rtabrizi.github.io/_pages/CV.md

   - /resume/
 ---

-[This CV](/files/resume.pdf) is likely outdated.
-If you're interested in a more updated version, please send me an email.
+If you're interested in seeing my CV, please send me an email.
 Thank you!